ChicagoPark/Lateral/README.md

 `Supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT)`

-`Real-time Version of Lateral Project:` https://github.com/ChicagoPark/Lateral_Realtime
+`Real-time Version of Lateral Distance Project:` https://github.com/ChicagoPark/Lateral_Realtime

 ## [1] Project Goal